da-lbrecht/MD_CodeChecking/readme.md

 ### Upload App (`upload_app.py`)

-This application uploads the processed log files to a specified GitHub repository.
+This application uploads the processed log files to a specified AWS S3 bucket.

 #### Usage